CasTruyers/cppProject/evaluation.md

 - 2 useful unsigned chars or other better usage of memory efficient type
 - useful usage of (modern) file-I/O
 - default values in function definition
+- at least 4 useful bool -> isRunning, fullscreen, badColission(), foodColission()
+- 2 useful (modern) call-by-references -> printNewAlltimeHighscore(), printAllTimeHighscore()
+- usage of OpenGL or other 3D engine -> SDL
+- useful usage of an external library -> SDL
+- one complete project that compiles and does not crash
+- working build manual as readme on GitHub (project must be possible to build from scratch on a clean PC)
+- maintanability by clean uniform code style and good function naming and/or comments everywhere
+- no mistake in object-oriented programming
+- using the best suited type on a lot of places (almost everywhere possible)
+- at least 4 useful const references
+- *no globals, but statics if needed*